What is the Sir Colin Spedding Award?

 How do I nominate someone?

 To submit a nomination please write, in no more than 100 words, why you believe your chosen candidate should be considered for the award.
-Nominations for 2019 closed on 31 July 2018 and will next open following the 27th National Equine Forum on Thursday 7th March 2019.
+Nominations for 2020 will close on 31 July 2019.

-The NEF Award Committee will produce a shortlist of nominations, from which the winner will be selected.
-The winner, together with the shortlisted nominees, will be invited to attend the next National Equine Forum, where the Award will be formally presented.
+The NEF Award Committee will produce a shortlist of nominations, from which the winner will be selected by the Organising Committee.
+The winner, together with any shortlisted nominees, will be invited to attend the next National Equine Forum, where the Award will be formally presented.

 - Have you listed your nominee’s exceptional qualities and achievements and explained how they are relevant to the equestrian world?